 For registration decisions, internal reviews and 2nd file review decisions, applicants receive notice of the decision within 10 to 15 business days after the file review is finished.
-If there is an internal review, the actual review itself, may take as few as 10 to 15 days or up to 8 to 10 weeks depending on when the admissions committee next meets and volume of applications.
+If there is an internal review, the actual review itself may take as few as 10 to 15 days or up to 8 to 10 weeks depending on when the admissions committee next meets and volume of applications.
 The committee typically meets twice per month.

 OACETT encourages members to request a 2nd File Review if they disagree with the results.
-Starting in 2012 we no longer ask members to send in a 2nd File Review if they have new information as this will constitute a new review and not a 2nd review of existing information.
+Starting In 2012 we no longer ask members to send in a 2nd File Review if they have new information as this will constitute a new review and not a 2nd review of existing information on how the review was handled.
 The 2nd File Review takes a minimum of 8 weeks.